-- a. how your project will deliver innovative, consumer-driven and interdisciplinary AI research methodologies, approaches and tools, reflected by measurable project targets, that: - uses cutting edge AI ideas and research technologies to achieve a practical outcome that will deliver a significant impact on human health in Australia and, potentially, globally, including efficiency and health gains - · demonstrates strong levels of cross-sector and interdisciplinary collaboration - is robust and reproducible - enhances the capacity and capability for AI translational research within Australia's health and medical research sector - b. the extent to which your project will deliver outcomes that are a priority for the Australian public, including details of community engagement and involvement during conceptualisation, development and planned implementation of your project - c. partnerships with health service delivery partners that will support implementation of study findings into practice, as quickly as possible, if applicable - d. how the research will provide outcomes (health outcomes or validated surrogate health outcomes) within 12 months of the grant period ending - e. how your project includes new and innovative approaches, that can be scaled nationally - f. how your project builds on and supports other initiatives, if applicable.
+- data privacy and ethics. - the extent to which your project will deliver outcomes that are a priority for the Australian public, including details of community engagement and involvement during conceptualisation, development and planned implementation of you project - d. partnerships with relevant peak or representative bodies that will support implementation of study findings into practice, as quickly as possible, if applicable - e. how the research will provide outcomes within 12 months of the grant period ending - f. how your project includes new and innovative approaches, that can be scaled nationally - g. how your project builds on and supports other initiatives, including coordination and interoperability with existing digital health investments.